mmn80/feed-reader/src/FeedReader/DB_info.md

 GC runs asynchronously, and can be executed at any time.

 ```
-with Master lock:
+with master lock:
-  grab Master ref
+  grab master ref
   fix a TID
-collect garbage from Master
+collect garbage from master
-with logNewHandle lock:
 write new log (new file)
-with Master lock:
+with master lock:
+  grab master ref
+write new transactions to new log
-  with logNewHandle lock:
+with master lock:
-    copy any new transactions from old log
+  write new transactions to new log
-  update Master
+  update master
   rename log files
   switch transaction log file handle to the fresh one
+with dataHandle lock:
+  truncate file if too big
 ```